arkcore/api_doc/README.md

 Receive an object on a callback URL with the results.
 This is a backend to backend request.
+There is a limit of 100 profiles per batch.

 * Method: POST
 * Auth: YES